marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 ```

 ### Using K8s Port-forward + cUrl
+>Important: Using Postman, you cannot send restricted HTTP headers like "Host".
+Install Postman Interceptor for it or use cUrl shown below.
 ```bash
 kubectl port-forward -n marcelo-test svc/marcelo-adobe-test 8888:8888
 curl -XGET -H "Host: a.my-services.com" http://localhost:8888/marcelo/test/15